 We all want to increase our web traffic.
-The more visitors we get on our site, the broader our reach becomes.
-But simply collecting pageviews is not the end-all-be-all.
+The more visitors we get on our site, our reach becomes broader.
+But simply collecting page views is not the end-all-be-all.

-What you should be aiming for is a combination of a) unique page visitors and b) time spent on the site.
+You should be aiming for a combination of a) unique page visitors and b) time spent on the site.
 In lay terms, that means keeping people interested.
-Get them to hang around for a while, read your content, check your links.
+Get them to hang around, read your content, and check your links.

 Easier said than done, no?
-There are lots of people on the web who, for whatever reason, will exit out of your website as soon as they enter.
+There are lots of people on the web who, for whatever reason, will exit your website as soon as they enter.
 This is inevitable.

 What can help, however, is a little technique called Bucket Brigades.
 What is a Bucket Brigade?